qubixes/automated-systematic-review-simulations/sub_analysis_AL_LSTM/README.md

 ## Run on HPC
 ### Generate batch files
-1. Navigate to "sub_analysis_AL_LSTM" folder.
+1. Navigate to the "sub\_analysis\_AL_LSTM" folder.
-2. Run ``` python simulation_LSTM.py```
+2. Run ```python simulation_LSTM.py```
-3. The output is located in "batch.slurm_lisa" folder
+3. The batch files are located in the "batch.slurm_lisa" folder

 ### Copy files to HPC
 In your home directory create a folder including:

 ``` bash
 asr/
 ├── pickle
 |       ├── ptsd_vandeschoot_words_20000.pkl
 ├── batch.slurm_lisa
 ```

 ### Run simulation
-1. Navigate to "asr" folder.
-2. Run
+1. Run

 ``` bash
 for FILE in batch.slurm_lisa/asr_sim_lstm/batch*.sh;
     do sbatch $FILE;
 done
 ```

-3. The output is located in "output" folder
+2. The output will be in the same folder under "output/".